arsalanj/arsalanj/README.md

 ⚡ Crafting cutting-edge and rapid MVPs with a unique touch of innovation for accelerated success.

-💡 Proficient in C/C++, did WebRTC and embedded firmware modification, and making web scraping and related apps using MERN
+💡 Proficient in C/C++, worked on WebRTC and embedded firmware modification, and made web scraping and related apps using MERN

 🌟 Quick learner, dedicated professional, and agile problem solver